Arizona is home to many species of wasps, which can be found in various habitats across the state.

 These larvae feed on the other insects, helping control their populations.

-The adults feed on nectar and are harmless to humans.
+Adults feed on nectar, which is harmless to humans.
 They are also key pollinators of many desert flowers.

 9. Paper Wasp